Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

-By skeesics56 from Northwest, OH
+By Cheryl from Northwest, OH

 Yours is a great tip, it sounds ( no pun intended) that you're an auditory learner.
 Back in the 70's, science narrowed us all down to three basic sorts of learners.
 One is auditory, sound.
 People who learn and remember best this way like to listen to tapes, lectures ( and yes, even the sound of your own voice as reminders!)
 Another is tactile: these are the people who remember and learn best by touching, moving and doing.
 If you throw the instruction sheets off to the side and work best just assembling something on your own, you're a tactile.
-The last one are the visual learners.
-Showing them pictures, slides, films or diagrams gets the best results.

 For me, repeating something out loud wouldn't work.
 Think I'm a mixture of a tactile and visual.
 Have always written out a to-do list, and that's a combo of doing and seeing the words.
 Great tip, though, got me thinking of other ways for better reminders in my "learner" type.